ReportR: Create your first PDF

 - Show cover page - toggle to make the cover page Active if you want a cover page created for each report.

 - Top section (above the logo) - type your text here for the top part of the cover page.
-Read this guide and learn how to use the editor icons to upgrade the look of your text.
+Learn how to use the editor icons to upgrade the look of your text.

 - Update logo - if you've already uploaded a logo in the Design tab, it will appear here.
 You can update it if you want by clicking Update logo, otherwise upload a logo if you haven't done so yet.
 The maximum logo width is approximately 700 pixels, any image larger than this will be automatically resized.